wzhengsen/LuaOOP/README_EN.md

 local b = Listener.new("b");
 local c = Listener.new("c");

+-- Use the 'event' reserved word to send events.
 -- Send an email to b with the content 123.
 -- The parameters correspond to those of the receive function. event.Email("b","123");